 Compliance: Make sure that your company adheres to state and international regulations.
-Check for ISO 9001-2015 certification which is the standard created to ensure highest levels of management.
+Check for ISO 9001-2015 certification which is the standard created to ensure the highest levels of management.
 Sunrise Metal has both ISO 9001 & IATF 16949 certifications.

 Comprehensive Customer Support: You might need a lot of help during the early stages of conceptualizing your product.
-Without a responsive customer care, it will be difficult to iron out any problems with your design and you will be stuck with a product until the company can get to you.
+Without responsive customer care, it will be difficult to iron out any problems with your design and you will be stuck with a product until the company can get to you.
 Sunrise Metal is ready to respond to your questions in a jiffy.
 We have a fast customer care team and promise to respond in less than 24 hours.

 Little to No Delivery Delay: When you get into full working mode with your machining service, there should seem to be little separation between their process and yours.
 The two companies are working hand in hand and it is vital that they can deliver finished products at a predictable pace.

-Other materials that are commonly used include wood, fiberglass, foam and plastics like ABS, POM (Delrin), PTFE (Teflon), PC, nylon and polypropylene.
+Other materials that are commonly used include wood, fiberglass, foam, and plastics like ABS, POM (Delrin), PTFE (Teflon), PC, nylon, and polypropylene.

 Typically, this may vary depending on the manufacturer.
-Basic guidelines dictate that there are minimum thickness requirements to enhance cosmetic appearance, improve part manufacturability and reduce overall production time.
-You will find that most machines can maintain tolerance of +/- 0.1mm.
+Basic guidelines dictate that there are minimum thickness requirements to enhance cosmetic appearance, improve part manufacturability, and reduce overall production time.
+You will find that most machines can maintain a tolerance of +/- 0.1mm.
 Parts can be as thin as 0.5mm as long as the nominal part thickness is more than 1 mm.
 For specific milling dimensions by material and design, it would be beneficial to talk to CNC machining experts for solid advice.

 Due to the nature of CNC precision machining, machined parts can have minor tools marks on the surface after machining.
-There are several methods used to enhance the surface roughness, wear resistance and attractiveness of the CNC machined parts.
+There are several methods used to enhance the surface roughness, wear-resistance and attractiveness of the CNC machined parts.
 Here are the most commonly used surface finishes for different applications:

 Technical drawings allow engineers to communicate effectively and can be kept as a record of the planning process.
 They say that pictures are worth a thousand words.
 In engineering, a technical drawing is just as effective a written plan.